 Notice: Refusal to release the above information to military recruiting officers and post-secondary educational institutions alone does not affect the school district's release of directory information to the public, including military recruiting officers and post-secondary educational institutions.
 In order to make any directory information about a student private, the procedures contained in the Directory Information section of this notice also must be followed.
-If you do not want your child's or eligible student's directory information, you also must notify the school district that you do not want this directory information released to any member of the public, including military recruiting officers and post-secondary educational institutions.
+If you do not want your child's or eligible student's directory information released to military recruiting officers or post-secondary educational institutions, you also must notify the school district that you do not want this directory information released to any member of the public, including military recruiting officers and post-secondary educational institutions.

-UBAH MEDICAL ACADEMY (ISD 4121)
+UBAH ACADEMY (ISD 4121)